 A call drill down contains details for that business transaction execution on a particular tier.
-It takes you to the code-level information for the transaction.
+It provides the code-level information for the transaction.

-The contents of a transaction snapshot containing asynchronous segments look slightly different if you access the snapshot via the Business Transaction view or via the App/Tier/Node views:
+The contents of a transaction snapshot containing asynchronous segments look slightly different if you access the snapshot through the Business Transaction view or through the App/Tier/Node views:

 - The App/Tier/Node views surface all the segments that are relative to that specific entity.
-Therefore you access one of these views, you can see all segments, originating and asynchronous.
+When you access one of these views, you can see all segments, originating and asynchronous.

 Node Drill Down

-The node drill down organizes diagnostic data among the following tabs:
+The node drill down organizes diagnostic data among these tabs:

 - The Overview tab includes a problem summary, execution times, CPU time stamp, tier, node, process ID, thread name, etc.